-After the trees, with the exception of the stumps, have been cleared from the ground, no farther preparation is necessary for putting in a crop.
-The secd requires only to be scattered on the surface, and a harrow drawn over it; and wheat is the grain most usually committed to such virgin soil.
+After the trees, with the exception of the stumps. have been cleared from the ground, no farther preparation is necessary for putting in a crop.
+The seed requires only to be scattered on the surface, and a harrow drawn over it; and wheat is the grain most usually committed to such virgin soil.
 Very flattering reports have been made as to the produce which may be expected in such circumstances, and which has been estimated at forty or fifty bushels, or even more.
 This however is now generally admitted to be an exaggeration.
 Considering that nearly one-fourth of the land is still occupied by stumps, that the growing corn does not enjoy the full benefit of light and air, and is often liable to smut, Mr Shirreff conceives that it will not exceed eighteen bushels an acre.
 The reports also of the soil continuing to bear the most valuable crops for a series of years without intermission, appear to be realized only under very peculiar circumstances.
-According to Mr Talbot, a good second crop, though not equal to the first, may be obtained with the aid merely of the harrow; but after this, corn is not in general raised without the use of the As, however, the stumps cannot be removed plough.

-for seven or eight years, the prevailing practice in Upper Canada, till that process has been accomplished, is to lay the field down in grass; and this plan is recommended by good authorities.
+According to Mr Talbot, a good second crop, though not equal to the first, may be obtained with the aid merely of the harrow; but after this, corn is not in general raised without the use of the plough.
+As, however, the stumps cannot be removed ay, which, peration is the French of land as e where all uable, and Yet these at observations that any qualities of y alone, and ine to think momentous, er to superboth of the flat plains, the stumps, ier preparaeed requires rrow drawn v committed s have been cted in such d at forty or r is now ge-Considering occupied by oy the full le to smut, ed eighteen l continuing es of years onl, under Mr Talbot, first, may be ; but after e use of the be removed for seven or eight years, the prevailing practice in Upper Canada, till that process has been accomplished, is to lay the field down in grass; and this plan is recommended by good authorities.
 It may even be necessary for the settler, who can command only his own personal labour, and has still large portions to clear: but, in the case of one who can afford to hire servants, it appears an unprofitable system; for it confines him to the rearing of sheep and cattle, the least advantageous branch of Canadian husbandry.
-Several writers, indeed, represent it as impossible to carry on any other, while such obstructions remain; but others, better and longer acquainted with the country, assure us, that these oppose no very serious obstacles to culture, the plough being able with little difficulty to pass between them, as they are usually at least twenty feet distant from each other.
-This plan has also the advantage, that by the loose state in which it keeps the ground, the stumps may be rooted out sooner than from the more compact surface of a grass field.
+Several writers, indeed, represent it as impossible to carry on any other, while such obstructions remain; but others, better and longer acquainted with the country, assure us, that these oppose no very serious obstacles to culture, the plough being able with little difficulty to pass between them, as they are usually at least twenty feet distant from each other. plan has also the advantage, that by the loose state in which it keeps the ground, the stumps may be rooted out sooner than from the more compact surface of a grass field.
 When their removal is effected, the plough can move, though not without some attention, over the whole, and the ground is then considered in a state of regular cultivation.